 Dr. Leichtman and his wife, Dr. Maria Luisa Leichtman, are nationally recognized authorities on intensive, short-term residential treatment and have written numerous articles on the subject.
 He is also author of The Rorschach: A Developmental Perspective and over fifty book chapters and articles on child development, psychopathology, and the diagnosis and treatment of children and adolescents.
 His work includes papers on the impact of sibling relationships on development, the “occupational hazards” of growing up in physician’s families, the role of families in the treatment of children, psychological testing, borderline disorders in children, and innovative approaches to individual and inpatient treatment.
 He has provided numerous continuing education workshops on these topics for organizations that include the American Psychological Association, the Kansas Psychological Association, the Academy of Child and Adolescent Psychiatry, the American Association of Children’s Residential Treatment Centers, The Association of Community Mental Health Centers of Kansas, and The Society for Personality Assessment.

-At Responsive Centers, Dr. Leichtman's practice is divided equally between adults and children.
-He specializes in the treatment of AD/HD, disruptive behavior disorders, anxiety disorders, depression, mood disorders, and Asperger's Disorder.
-Believing that families play a critical role in treatment, he is committed to psychoeducational approaches to therapy that provide parents with techniques to assist their children.
+At Responsive Centers, Dr. Leichtman’s practice is divided equally between adults and children.
+He specializes in the treatment of AD/HD, disruptive behavior disorders, anxiety disorders, depression and mood disorders.
+Believing that families play a critical role in treatment, he is committed to psychoeducational approaches to therapy that provide parents with techniques to assist their children